-The data dashboard makes various mobility flows visible in ‘real time’: freight traffic, passenger traffic, public transport and bike.
-By analysing these flows, planning can become more efficient, in discussion with logistical parties with targeted C-ITS solutions.
-The various mobility flows are subsequently implemented in the data dashboard.
-Starting with real-time insights into freight traffic.
-We call this sub-section of the data dashboard the Transport Radar.
-The last step in the data dashboard is integrating data generated by IoT and Floating Car Data.
+The Datadashboard provides insight into various mobility flows in real time: freight traffic, passenger traffic, public transport and cycling.
+By analysing these flows, planning can be done more efficiently, in consultation with logistics parties with specific C-ITS solutions.
+The various mobility flows will be successively implemented in the Datadashbord, starting with real-time insight into freight traffic.
+This subsection of the data dashboard is called the ‘Transport Radar’.
+As a final step in the Datadashboard, we integrate data generated by IoT and Floating Car Data.
 This data dashboard will be built up over the next four years.

 - Corridor (A16, A15,) A58, A67, with terminals in Rotterdam, Tilburg and Venlo

-- Increased safety
+- Increasing safety

 3. Increasing the efficiency of incident management.

-- Scouting & application of successful solutions
+- Scouting and application of successful solutions

 Some solutions have already proven themselves elsewhere in the world.
 By finding and implementing these solutions, quick results can be achieved.